 “All evil begins with a lie.
 The biggest evil comes from the biggest lies, and the biggest lies are the ones we tell ourselves.
 And we lie to ourselves because we’re afraid to take ourselves on.” — Brother John

-I call it silly, not because our national debt shouldn’t be taken seriously but because the childish partisan bickering proves that neither political aisle has its eye on the economic ball.
+I call it silly, not because our national debt shouldn’t be taken seriously, but because the childish partisan bickering proves that neither political aisle has its eye on the economic ball.

-The real issue we face is not whether we should raise the debt ceiling to pay the bills we incurred as a result of the “spaghetti governance” spanning many presidencies, but why the governmental process is unable to create and maintain sustainable high-performance economic systems to leverage our renowned innovative capacity in a way that income far outweighs expense.
+The real issue we face is not whether we should raise the debt ceiling to pay the bills we incurred as a result of the “spaghetti governance” spanning many presidencies, but why the governmental process is unable to create and maintain sustainable high-performance economic systems to leverage our renowned innovative capacity in a way that income far outweighs the expense.

-The rest of the world prepared to loan us the money, has a more well-versed belief in our capacity than our own elected officials – as I do.
+The rest of the world prepared to loan us the money has a more well-versed belief in our capacity than our own elected officials – as I do.